fondberg/spotcast/README.md

 Release 2.9.0 transfer_playback removed!
 Now supports possibility to "Transfer Playback" even when there is nothing currently playing.

+Release 2.10.0 New method for obtaining access token from Spotify.
+Please read [Configuration](#configuration) for new instruction.

 ***Required configuration change with release 2.9.0***

 The parameter transfer_playback does not exist anymore and if you use it, you need to update your configuration.
 Use an empty uri and optionally the new parameter force_playback instead.